 CSB provides a directly operated employment and job-training program using CSBG and Head Start funds.
 CSBG funds seven student interns who are low-income in a 12 month paid program.
 Once selected by an interview panel for specific job locations, the intern is placed and assigned a mentor coach and an onboarding process commences that includes soft skills training, such as professionalism training, as well training to become a clerical assistant via an evidence-based online training program called Matrix.
 Over the course of 6 month, the intern in trained on-the-job and via matrix and evaluated by the supervisor at the 6 month mark.
 If the intern is performing satisfactorily, they continue for the final 6 months where completion of Matrix and job placement occurs.
 Interns are also connected with the AJCCs to enhance resume writing and engage in job placement activities if they choose to work outside the county.
 If they wish to work inside the county, we train them to pass the test for full-time employment as a county clerk.

-CSBG funds are also used to fund a job-training program called Opportunity Junction.
-This program combines computer skills training with life skills, paid work experience, and case management in a 12-week full-time training and job placement assistance.
+CSBG funds are also used to fund an award-winning job-training program called Opportunity Junction.
+This program combines computer skills training with life skills, paid work experience, case management in a 12week full-time training, job placement assistance and a post-placement coaching and mentoring program.
+The County and Opportunity Junction clerical assistance programs coordinate services through client referrals and sharing of best practices.
+This maximizes placement opportunity for clients and avoids duplication of services.

-10. Describe how your agency will provide emergency supplies and services, nutritious foods, and related services to counteract conditions of starvation and malnutrition among low-income individuals.

-(CSBG Act Section 676(b)(4))

-CSB and the EOC have collaborated and will continue collaborating with agencies whose mission it is to reduce hunger, promote healthy eating, and improve access and availability of fresh produce to low-income residents by providing the following:
+Describe how your agency will provide emergency supplies and services, nutritious foods, and related services to counteract conditions of starvation and malnutrition among lowincome individuals.
+(CSBG Act Section 676(b)(4)) CSB and the EOC have collaborated and will continue collaborating with agencies whose mission it is to reduce hunger, promote healthy eating, and improve access and availability of fresh produce to low-income residents by providing the following:

-- Continue providing emergency food to low-income clients through our partners who provide emergency shelter. - Community based dining rooms where clients are welcome to hot meals, food pantry and produce. - Adult Nutritional Cooking classes and Culinary school for disadvantaged youth and adults. - Over 200,000 pounds of high quality nutritious food daily to organizations serving lowincome and homeless in Contra Costa.
+- Continue providing emergency food to low-income clients through our partners who provide emergency shelter. - Community based dining rooms where clients are welcome to hot meals, food pantry and produce. - Adult Nutritional Cooking classes and Culinary school for disadvantaged youth and adults. - Over 200,000 pounds of high quality nutritious food daily to organizations serving low income and homeless in Contra Costa.